 “The Big House,” as Bromfield fondly referred to his dwelling, began with a small existing farmhouse as a base and was enlarged into this 32-room home.
 The house, designed by both architect Louis Lamoreux and Bromfield, is a blend of Western Reserve architectural styles and was built to appear as if it had been added to over the years.
 Bromfield furnished the house predominantly in a French style with the original paintings and antiques collected during his world travels.
-Today, the Big House uses state-of-the-art, geo-thermal technology for heating, cooling, and humidification.
+Today, the Big House uses geo-thermal technology for heating, cooling, and humidification.
 This system helps preserve the contents of the house.
-The main barn is the largest building at the complex.
-It has a colorful mural of horses and a wagon painted on the door.
-On April 4, 1993, the barn tragically burned to the ground.
-Although modified to meet modern building standards, the new structure uses the same traditional construction methods perfected by the colonists.
-Many pieces of vintage farming implements are on display here.
+The main barn is the largest building on the farm, with a colorful mural of farm animals painted on the door.

 In his book, Pleasant Valley, Bromfield wrote, "Every inch of it (the house) has been in hard use since it was built and will, I hope go on being used in the same fashion so long as it stands.
 Perhaps one day it will belong to the state together with the hills, valleys and woods of Malabar Farm."
 Bromfield's prophecy came true in August 1972, when the State of Ohio accepted the deed to Malabar Farm.
 The state pledged to preserve the beauty and ecological value of the farm.